runtimeverification/javamop/INSTALL.md

 ##Prerequisites

-To use JavaMOP you need JDK, AJC and RV-Monitor.
+To use JavaMOP, you need JDK, AJC and RV-Monitor.

 1. JDK